Facts about Genitourinary Syndrome of Menopause (GSM)

 What are the common symptoms of GSM?

-Urinary leaking and incontinence; increased UTIs; vaginal dryness, itching, and burning; painful intercourse; low libido (do we need it at the end)
+Urinary leaking and incontinence; increased UTIs; vaginal dryness, itching, and burning; painful intercourse; low libido.

 What causes GSM?